Hyperbolic triangles without embedded eigenvalues: Asymptotic separation of variables

 \section{Asymptotic separation of variables}

-In this section we apply the method of asymptotic separation variables developed in \cite{HJ10} to the family $q_t$.
+In this section we apply the method of asymptotic separation of variables developed in \cite{HJ10} (see also \cite{HJ10-erratum}) to the family $q_t$.
 Using the small $t$ asymptotics derived in \S \ref{section:expansion}, we approximate $q_t$ to first order with a family of quadratic forms $a_t$ for which separation of variables apply.
 We also derive a non-concentration estimate for eigenfunctions of $q_t$.

 \begin{nota} In this section and the following sections, we will use $(x,y)$ in place of $(a,b)$ as coordinates for $S=[0,1] \times [1, \infty[$ and unless it is specified otherwise $\| \cdot \|$ is the norm in $L^2(S, y^{-2}dxdy).$ \end{nota}